tilek/about-me/biography/0_early_childhood.md

 building block.
 I also often went to my mother's older brother Taalai.
 In Kyrgyz,
 "mother's brother" is called "tayake", so I always call him "Taalai tayake".

-There I played with his two daughters (my older cousin sisters) Alima and Altynai.
+There, I played with his two daughters (my older cousin sisters) Alima and Altynai.
-I even called them "Alima-Altynai" as a single unit.
+I even called them "Alima-Altynai" as a single unit which sounded funny for
+everyone.

 ## Main Early Childhood Traumas